thachp/om-network/README.md

 (https://www.cnbc.com/2018/01/22/wef-18-oxfam-says-worlds-richest-1-percent-get-82-percent-of-the-wealth.html)

-### Centralization of Retail / E-commerce Businesses
+#### Centralization of Retail / E-commerce Businesses

 * Consumers are purchasing goods and services from only a few retail stores and e-commerce businesses.

 * It is becoming more difficult for brick-mortar  / mom-pop retail businesses to compete with the efficiency of retail / e-commerce giants.

+#### Centralization of Logistic Businesses

+* Logistic services are becoming centralized to few logistic companies in the United States and around the globe.
 *

-### Centralization of Logistic Businesses

-* Logistic services are becoming centralized to few logistic companies in the United States and around the globe.

-### Terms
+## Terms ##

-* The Network - Decentralized autonomous organization that is run through rules encoded as computer programs called smart contracts.
+* The Network - Decentralized autonomous organization that is run through rules encoded as computer programs.

 * Participants - People and organizations who participate in activities on the network; buy / sell goods or services, manufacture goods, provide logistic services, producing parts, or provide collateral services.

-* Inventors - A type of network participants who design and provide specifications, instructions on how to produce goods.
+* Inventor - A type of network participants who design and provide specifications, instructions, quality process, and workflow on how to produce goods.

+* Consumer - A type of network participants who open a contract to consume goods from the network.
 *
+* Manufacturer - A type of network participants who assemble goods for the network.

+* Factory - A type of network participants who produce parts for goods in  the network.

+* Logistic - A type of network participants who offer shipping and handling services, delivery goods and parts between destinations.

+* Distributor - A type of network participants who supplies parts or goods to manufacturers or retailers.

+* Retailer - A type of network participants who sells goods to consumers for use.

 ## How the NETWORK Works? ##